isomerpages/sportsg-corp/_support/Covid 19/For NROC SwimSafer and Life Saving Coaches.md

 \* Swim pass @ $10 per month
 \# Existing coaches with a valid usage permit and maintain a valid NROC membership.

+#### **FREQUENTLY ASKED QUESTIONS**

+##### **National Registry of Coaches**

+**1. Who will be eligible for this extension ?**
+All current members - both Provisional and Full (Coach, Senior Coach and Master Coach) membership, as of **8 June 2021** with a valid (active/inactive) membership will receive an extension of **1 year** to your membership.
+Other membership status such as expired, suspended would not be eligible.
+For example. if your membership expires 30 Jun 2020, the new expiry date would be 30 Jun 2021.
+No action is required on your end.
+It would take some time to update the membership details in our system and you shall be notified by email once this is done.
+For those of you who have submitted renewal applications but have not received the official approval, we shall advise you individually if there is any follow-up required.

+**2. Will I receive a new membership card with the extended new date?**